Open access in France: Open Repositories

 There are a number of collections of scholarship in France housed in digital open access repositories.
 They contain journal articles, book chapters, data, and other research outputs that are free to read.

 The main open repository platform in use for French higher education and research institutions is HAL.
 It hosts over 520 000 fulltext documents and about 1.5 million references.
 More than 120 institutions have opened their own institutional portals on the HAL platform.

 Open access publishing

 France's main actor in open access publishing is Openedition.
 This set of publishing platforms is specialized in Human and Social Sciences.
 It hosts 490 journals, 5,600+ books, 2,600+ blogs and 39,000 events.
 Openedition is operated by an institutional unit called CLEO, and funded by the Centre national de la recherche scientifique, Ecole des hautes etudes en sciences sociales, Université d'Aix-Marseille, and Université d'Avignon et des Pays de Vaucluse.
-It uses for books and journals a "freemium" business model: most content is available in HTML format for free, and the other formats (pdf, epub) are available to the subscribed institutions.
+It uses a "freemium" business model for books and journals: most content is available in HTML format for free, and the other formats (pdf, epub) are available to the subscribed institutions.